Table of Contents[Hide][Show]

 “How do I do it all…” This is a common question I get, and while my husband and I certainly don’t claim to have mastered this art, we’ve discovered a few tips along the way that really help.
 The life of an entrepreneur is often busy and stressful, and the life of a parent is often busy and stressful.
 Combine the two and you very often have a life that is both doubly busy and stressful.

 Yet, we are firm believers that not only do neither of these things have to suffer (family time or business) but in fact they can help each other thrive.

 But First, a Story…

-In the early days of our business, I promoted a summit and won a ticket to a small and informal mastermind (basically a support & sharing group for entrepreneurs) in California with other business professionals.
+In the early days of our business, I promoted an online summit and won a ticket to a small and informal mastermind (basically a support & sharing group for entrepreneurs) in California with other business professionals.
 At that point, the idea of a business trip and meeting other professionals sounded like fun, but I had a 7-month-old baby who needed me every few hours for food.
-So, we did the logical thing and hopped on a plane with her for the mastermind.
+So, I did the logical thing and hopped on a plane with her for the mastermind.

-Our plan was that both of us would attend the mastermind and I’d hold the baby in there while she was good or sleeping and take her out if she got fussy.
+Our plan was that both my husband and I would attend the mastermind and I’d hold the baby in the event while she was good or sleeping and take her out if she got fussy.

 The problem was, on the first day, the person facilitating the mastermind (not the host) asked us to leave because it was distracting to have her in there… even though she wasn’t being loud.

 At first I was mad, realizing that in many (even informal) business settings, babies are frowned upon.
 Even perfectly quiet sleeping or nursing babies.
 Of course, it was a private event and they had every right to make this request, but it still hurt that we weren’t able to attend the rest of the event.